kfeina/Apache_Commons_Daemon_Bins/README.txt

 Apache_Commons_Daemon_Bins from Apache Commons (https://commons.apache.org/)
 #############################################################################

-The main idea of this project is to deploy Apache Commons Daemon (ACD) as an installable Windows .exe package (build with InnoSetup).
+This project deploys Apache Commons Daemon (ACD) as an installable Windows .exe package (build with InnoSetup).
+The package install Procrun (prunsrv.exe).
+Procrun is a set of applications that allow Windows users to wrap applications as a Windows service.

 The versions are installed in C:\Program Files\Apache_Commons_Daemon_Bins\